usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 #### Exams

 There will be two exams.
 The exams are *not* comprehensive.
-Each exam will have a retake opportunity.
-The exam score will be the average of the original and retake attempts.
-See [Important Dates](#important-dates) for the exact exam and exam retake dates.
-You must receive an average C letter grade or higher on at least one exam (including the retake).
+See [Important Dates](#important-dates) for the exam dates.
+You must receive an average C letter grade or higher on at least one exam.
 See the [Pass Requirements](#pass-requirements) for more.

-Instead of a final exam, students will have a final project graded during finals week.
+Instead of a final exam, students will have a final coding interview graded during finals week.

-#### Homework
+#### Labs

-Homework programming assignments are assigned on a semi-weekly basis, and usually due the following week.
-Students may work on these assignments during their lab session, allowing them to get immediate help from the teacher assistants.
+Lab programming assignments are assigned on a semi-weekly basis, and usually due the following week.

-Partial grades are not given for homework assignments; students must pass 100% of the provided tests to earn credit.
-If all of those tests pass before the deadline, the student will earn a 100% on that homework assignment.
+Partial grades are given for lab assignments; grades will be proportional to the correctly implemented functionalities.

 #### Projects

-Programming projects place an emphasis on code quality&mdash;it is not enough to achieve correct results.
-Each project must pass several functionality tests and then undergo multiple rigorous code reviews checking for specific criteria, such as proper encapsulation and generalization, efficiency, and maintainability.

-We use a **mastery learning** approach with projects: students must perfect the current project before moving on to the next project.
-The final project grade will depend on when and how many projects are completed.

-Each project grade is split into two components: functionality (evaluated with automated software tests) and design (evaluated with one-on-one code reviews).
-The project functionality must be passed before the code review may be passed, students must pass code review for each project sequentially, and may only have at most one review appointment per week.

-The functionality grade depends on when the project passes the tests.
-Projects that pass the functionality tests by the deadline will receive a 100%.
-Otherwise, there will be a --10% late penalty for each week the project is late past the deadline up to a maximum --30% deduction.

-The design grade depends on when the project undergoes its first code review.
-Projects that have at least one code review by the deadline will receive a 100%.
-Otherwise, there will be a --10% late penalty for each week the first code review is late past the deadline up to a maximum --30% deduction.
-Abuse of the code review process may also result in deductions.
-For example, failing to fix all of the issues from a previous code review may result in a --5% to --10% deduction.

-You must pass project 1 functionality, project 1 design, and project 2 functionality BEFORE the withdraw deadline.
-See the [Pass Requirements](#{{ "Pass Requirements" | slugify }}) for details.
+Programming projects are in fact milestones towards a single big project, guiding students through milestones.
+Each project will be graded not only in functionality but also in code quality.

+Note that the earlier projects are basis for the later projects.
+If a student fails to complete project 1 by deadline, he or she will have extra work to finish project 1 before project 2 deadline.
+To enforce timely completion of each milestone, project deadlines are firm.

 ### Grading Scale